h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Example_6.md

 ### Correlation as a Function of Rotation Angle
-![Correlation vs Angle Curve](../Images/Contour_Plots/ex6_correlation_angle_curve.png) *How correlation coefficient changes with rotation angle according to the theoretical formula ρ = sin(2θ)/2, reaching maximum correlation of 0.5 at 45° and minimum of -0.5 at 135°.*
+![Correlation vs Angle Curve](../Images/Contour_Plots/ex6_correlation_angle_curve.png) *How correlation coefficient changes with rotation angle according to the theoretical formula $\rho = \sin(2\theta)/2$, reaching maximum correlation of 0.5 at 45° and minimum of -0.5 at 135°.*

 ### Rotation Vector Field
 ![Rotation Vector Field](../Images/Contour_Plots/ex6_rotation_vector_field.png)